ElliottBerling/rrg/README.md

 ## Indian Staircase

-# 2D view of The Indian Staircase located in Campton Kentucky.
+# View of The Indian Staircase located in Campton Kentucky.
 ![Map of The Indian Staircase](IndianJPEG.jpg)